Botanischer Garten der Universität Osnabrück: Research

 Research in the Botanic Garden of Osnabrück focuses on biodiversity and the evolution of land plants.
-Special interest lies in the phylogeny of the genus Allium, which is in common name referred to as the onion genus.
-The Allium collection of the Botanic Garden comprises 230 species.
+Special interest lies in the phylogeny of the genus Allium, to which belong such well-known vegetables as garlic, onions, chives, leeks and shallots.
+The Allium collection of the Botanic Garden comprises no fewer than 230 species.
 Different departments, especially the Departments of Botany and Ecology, use the Botanic Garden for outdoor testing.

 The Botanic Garden of Osnabrück houses the Loki Schmidt-Genbank, a seed bank for wild plant conservation founded in 2003.
 The Garden also coordinates the WEL-Genbank (Genbank Wildpflanzen für Ernährung und Landwirtschaft).
 This seed bank, focusing on the conservation of the wild relatives of economically used plants, is under construction in cooperation with the Botanic Gardens of Berlin-Dahlem, Regensburg and Karlsruhe as well as the University of Education Karlsruhe.

 Education

-The collections of the Botanic Gardens are intensively used in biological education on the university level as well as on school level.
+The collections of the Botanic Gardens are used intensively in biological education at both school and university level.
 Many biologists working on Bachelor-, Master-, Diplom- and Ph.D. theses collaborate with the Botanic Garden.

 Public Relations

 The Botanic Garden of Osnabrück attracts approximately 70,000 visitors a year.
 Entry is free.
 There are guided tours of the Garden on a regular basis, the so-called “Sonntagsspaziergänge”.
 The “Grüne Schule” offering these Sunday tours also provides a range of different thematic and seasonal tours which can be booked by interested groups.
-The offers and services of the “Grüne Schule” are especially aimed at children and groups of pupils, but there is also a variety of tours for adults.
+The offers and services of the “Grüne Schule” are especially aimed at children and groups of pupils, but there are also a variety of tours for adults.
 In 2010 400 guided tours of the Garden took place.
-Since 2011 there is also a self-guided tour available which is based on GPS Points of Interest.
+Since 2011 there has also been a self-guided tour available which is based on GPS Points of Interest.

-The Botanic Garden and its public relations are strongly supported by the about 300 members of the Friends of the Garden, organized in the “Freundeskreis des Botanischen Gartens der Universität Osnabrück e.V.”.
+The Botanic Garden and its public relations are strongly supported by the 300-or-so Friends of the Garden, who make up the “Freundeskreis des Botanischen Gartens der Universität Osnabrück e.V.”.